AI Agents Settings

 Constants allow you to create reusable Fields within the flow.

-• Example 1: Define a field called Age with a value “>21.”
-Customers who enter an age under 21 can then be directed to a dedicated step for younger drivers.
+• Example 1: Define a field called Age with a value “<21.”
+Customers who are under 21 can then be directed to a dedicated step for younger drivers.

 • Example 2: Create a field called MembershipStatus with a value “Premium.”
 This allows the flow to automatically route premium members to a priority support queue, while regular members remain in the standard flow.